Efficiency and Rent Seeking in Local Government in India

 Although decentralized local governments may be more effective at providing customized services than a central government, there may be a higher chance of powerful local elites capturing public resources.
 Following the implementation of a policy mandating lower-caste representation in some local village councils in India, researchers evaluated how lower-caste presidents invested in and distributed goods.
 They found that disadvantaged lower-caste groups received more public goods in councils with an elected leader from their own group.

-Government decision makers and NGOs in developing countries often struggle to implement effective national policies that meet the needs of the country' s varied population.
-Decentralized local governments may be better at eliciting people' s preferences and providing customized services than a central government, but public resources may have a higher chance of being captured by local elites and politically powerful groups, making it more difficult for disadvantaged groups to get a share of public goods.
+Government decision makers and NGOs in low- and middle-income countries often struggle to implement effective national policies that meet the needs of the country's varied population.
+Decentralized local governments may be better at eliciting people's preferences and providing customized services than a central government, but public resources may have a higher chance of being captured by local elites and politically powerful groups, making it more difficult for disadvantaged groups to get a share of public goods.
 To correct this imbalance, many advocate increasing the bargaining power of disadvantaged groups by mandating their political representation at the local level, but do these reservation policies actually increase the share of public goods that are allocated to marginalized areas?

 Context of the evaluation